Temporary Autonomous Zone

-T.A.Z.: The Temporary Autonomous Zone is a book by the anarchist writer and poet Hakim Bey (Peter Lamborn Wilson) published in 1991 by Autonomedia and in 2011 by Pacific Publishing Studio (ISBN 978-1-4609-0177-9).
+T.A.Z.: The Temporary Autonomous Zone is a book by the anarchist writer and poet Hakim Bey (Peter Lamborn Wilson).
+It was published in 1991 by Autonomedia and in 2011 by Pacific Publishing Studio (ISBN 978-1-4609-0177-9).
 It is composed of three sections, "Chaos: The Broadsheets of Ontological Anarchism", "Communiques of the Association for Ontological Anarchy" and "The Temporary Autonomous Zone".

 Themes

 The book describes the socio-political tactic of creating temporary spaces that elude formal structures of control.
-The essay uses various examples from history and philosophy, all of which suggest that the best way to create a non-hierarchical system of social relationships is to concentrate on the present and on releasing one's own mind from the controlling mechanisms that have been imposed on it.

-In the formation of a temporary autonomous zone, Bey argues, information becomes a key tool that sneaks into the cracks of formal procedures.
-A new territory of the moment is created that is on the boundary line of established regions.
-Any attempt at permanence that goes beyond the moment deteriorates to a structured system that inevitably stifles individual creativity.
-It is this chance at creativity that is real empowerment.

 Bey later expanded the concept beyond the "temporary", saying, "We've had to consider the fact that not all existing autonomous zones are 'temporary.'
 Some are ... more-or-less 'permanent.'"
 Hence, the concept of the permanent autonomous zone.

 The titular section is divided up into the following subsections: